 Most experienced gem dealers can spot synthetic rough or at least suspect something is off.
-Unfortunately, the average consumer may find it almost impossible to identify synthetic stones mixed with natural rough in a parcel.
+Unfortunately, the average consumer may find it almost impossible to identify lab-made stones mixed with natural rough in a parcel.
 Ultimately, whom you are dealing with is important in the gem trade.
 There are honest people and reputable dealers out there.
 There are some questionable individuals, too.

-Tips For Spotting Synthetic Rough
+Tips for Spotting Lab-Made Rough

 - A really cheap price for a gemstone parcel is a good indication it may contain synthetic rough.
 If the deal is too good to be true, so are the stones.